British couple detained in Iran charged with espionage

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A British husband and wife who were detained in Iran have been charged with espionage, the Iranian judiciary is reported to have said.
+A British husband and wife who were detained in Iran have been charged with espionage, the Iranian judiciary has said.

-Craig and Lindsay Foreman were on a motorcycle journey around the world when they were reportedly detained in January.
+Craig and Lindsay Foreman were on a motorcycle journey around the world when they were detained in the Middle Eastern country in January.

-An Iranian judiciary spokesperson told the country’s Mizan news agency on Tuesday that the couple had “collected information” in several provinces of the country under the guise of being tourists.
+An Iranian judiciary spokesperson told Tehran’s Mizan news agency on Tuesday that the couple had “collected information” in several provinces of the country under the guise of being tourists.

 The spokesperson added that the two British citizens were arrested “during a series of co-ordinated intelligence operations and while collecting information in Kerman city”.